elk-zone/elk/README.md

-# Nuxtodon
+# Elk

-A Mastodon web client powered by Nuxt.
+A Mastodon web client made with 💚.

 > Very WIP.